-One of the most valuable assets of a brand is its logo, which is at the heart of a brands identity.
+One of the most valuable assets of a brand is its logo, which is at the heart of a brand’s identity.
 It is the most effective tool for communicating the business’s beliefs and values to its customers.

 While a logo is essential for a brand, it is more than just making it beautiful and appealing to the eye.
 Sure, having a visually appealing logo has its advantages.
 However, it isn’t everything.

-We’ve all had experiences with brands where no matter what they sell, we’ll want to buy it because we’re so invested in their products and brand.
+We’ve all had experiences with brands where we’ll want to buy it no matter what they sell because we’re so invested in their products and brand.

-Depending on your business’s needs, you may only require just a primary logo or a complete brand identity.
-A complete brand identity would include the entire family of logos, such as the primary logo, secondary logo, and the submark logo.
+Depending on your business’s needs, you may only require a primary logo or a complete brand identity.
+A full brand identity would include the entire family of logos, such as the primary, secondary, and submark logos.